Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 Various machine learning techniques are tailored to address particular problem sets based on the premise that the training and test data share the same statistical distribution.
 However, in practical situations, this belief can prove to be misguided.
 In particular, when users intentionally submit erroneous data, it can considerably impact the reliability and effectiveness of machine learning models.
+It is possible to attack a neural network in the training or the inference phase @josephAdversarialMachineLearning2017.
+In this thesis, only the iinference phase is being targeted.
 One simple and fast method of generating adversarial examples is called Fast Gradient Sign Method (FGSM), which is a white-box adversarial attack.
 White-box adversarial attacks on neural networks operate under the premise that the attacker has complete knowledge of the model's architecture and weights.